Doberm4n/POELevelingGuide/GuideText/README.md

 ## Notes:

 - >.json file for POELevelingGuide app with this guide can be found on [releases page](https://github.com/Doberm4n/POELevelingGuide/releases)
-- >.json file for POELevelingGuide app also can be downloaded by choosing Tools-Download Guide from GitHub.
+- >.json file for POELevelingGuide app also can be downloaded by choosing Tools-Download Guide from GitHub in the POELevelingGuide app.
 It will download actual guide .json file from this repository and load guide in app.
 - >[.md files](src) for each act can be imported into POELevelingGuide app.

 **In preparing the Guide, information from the following sources was also used:**